RareSkills/blog/erc20-snapshot/erc20-snapshot.md

 Hence, once the snapshot ID increases, any transfers that happen after the snapshot transaction will store the balances *before* the transaction takes place and store that into the array.
 This effectively "freezes" everyone's current balance because any transfer that happens after the snapshot causes the "old" value to get stored.
 What happens if two snapshots happen, but an address does not transact during those snapshots?
 In that case, the snapshot ids will not be contiguous.

-Because of this, we cannot access an accounts balance at a snapshot by doing "ids[snapshotId]".
+Because of this, we cannot access an account's balance at a snapshot by doing "ids[snapshotId]".
 Instead, [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) is used to find the snapshot id the user is requesting.
 If the id is not found, then we use the previous adjacent snapshot value.
 For example, if we want to know a user's balance at snapshot 5, but they didn't transfer tokens during snapshots 3 and 4, we would look at snapshot 2.

 ## Total supply is tracked the same way

 The reader may note that the struct Snapshots has seemingly overgeneric variable names, like ids and values.
 Shouldn't it just be named "balance" to be more precise?
 ERC20 Snapshot keeps track of the total supply using the same strategy, so the variable names capture the fact that the same struct is used both for tracking user balances and the total supply.

 Only mint and burn change the total supply, so when these functions are invoked, the struct storing the total supply is checked to see if the snapshot has changed before updating these values.